Emy/crim/README.md

 # Filo
 A cute, multipurpose Discord bot for all your kawaii needs.

+### Invite Filo to your Guild
+[Click here](https://discordapp.com/oauth2/authorize?client_id=475708736908820482&permissions=268725328&scope=bot) to invite Filo to your guild!

 ### Contributions
 Filo is an amazing bot, but just like all things in life, she can be improved!